 How to choose the best VPN for China?

-I know it’s hard to select the best VPN for China.
-Because you can’t try it before you’re there already… And because many companies are claiming to offer the best VPN.
-I told you that not all VPNs can unblock content from China.
-Meaning that with the wrong VPN, you’ll be under surveillance and on a restricted internet.
-Here are my favorite VPNs to use in China.
+It's hard to select the best VPN for China.
+Because you can't try it before you get there… And because many companies claim to offer the best VPN, rightfully or not.
+But not all VPNs can unblock content from China.

-- VyprVPN has patented a proprietary protocol and offers its own DNS servers.
+- VyprVPN has patented a proprietary protocol, Chameleon, and offers its own DNS servers.
 These specifications make it almost impossible to block in China

 - Their software is very simple and user-friendly.
-You select a country in which you want to connect (outside of China), click Connect and that’s it, bye bye censorship.
+Select a country (outside of China), click Connect and that's it.

 This was my guide: Best VPN for China | VPNs that work in China.
 Stay tuned for more articles coming soon.